-Table 2.
-Table two is a summary of Hiring Goals by Job Category, Protected Groups or Veterans.
+The Utilization Analysis is a summary of Hiring Goals by Job Category, Females, Racial/Ethnic Minorities, Individuals with Disabilities and Veterans.
 The actions the College will take to address these hiring goals will be described in the Corrective Actions and Action-Oriented Programs section.